donepezil - oral, Aricept (cont.)

 DRUG INTERACTIONS: Drug interactions may change how your medications work or increase your risk for serious side effects.
 This document does not contain all possible drug interactions.
 Keep a list of all the products you use (including prescription/nonprescription drugs and herbal products) and share it with your doctor and pharmacist.
 Do not start, stop, or change the dosage of any medicines without your doctor's approval.Some products that may interact with this drug include: aspirin/non-steroidal anti-inflammatory drugs (NSAIDs, such as ibuprofen, naproxen).Check all prescription and nonprescription medicine labels carefully since many medications contain pain relievers/fever reducers (NSAIDs such as aspirin, ibuprofen, or naproxen) that if taken together with donepezil may increase your risk for stomach/intestinal bleeding.
 Low-dose aspirin, as prescribed by your doctor for specific medical reasons such as heart attack or stroke prevention (usually at dosages of 81-325 milligrams per day), should be continued.
 Consult your doctor or pharmacist for more details.

 OVERDOSE: If overdose is suspected, contact a poison control center or emergency room immediately.
-US residents can call the US National Poison Hotline at 1-800-222-1222.
+US residents can call their local poison control center at 1-800-222-1222.
 Canada residents can call a provincial poison control center.
 Symptoms of overdose may include severe or persistent nausea/vomiting, excessive sweating, very slow heartbeat, slow or shallow breathing, seizures.

 MISSED DOSE: If you miss a dose, use it as soon as you remember.
 If it is near the time of the next dose, skip the missed dose and resume your usual dosing schedule.
 Do not double the dose to catch up.